forumone/gesso/README.md

 npm install
 ```

-To initiate the Grunt build tasks that compile the Sass and Pattern Lab files and watches for changes, run the following command in the theme directory:
+To initiate the Grunt build tasks that compile the Sass and Pattern Lab files and watch for changes, run the following command in the theme directory:

 ```
 grunt